scherroman/wave/README.md

 However, won first place for "Best Hack Potential" at Stony Brook's Unhackaton.

-Collaborators: <a href = "https://github.com/yvanscher">Yvan Scher</a> Anna Flynn
+Collaborators: <a href = "github.com/yvan">Yvan Scher</a> Anna Flynn

-Precursor to an iOS app 'Airdoc' Yvan Scher and I are building.
+Precursor to an iOS app 'Hexlist' Yvan Scher and I are building.